rodrigorosalesa/Data-601/README.md

-# Final Project: THE HOUSING MARKET IN MELBOURNE, AUSTRALIA
+# Final Project: HOUSING MARKET IN MELBOURNE, AUSTRALIA
 By Paul Croome, Rodrigo Rosales Alvarez, and Viktoriia Shcherbachuk

 ### DATA 601 Working With Data and Visualization <br>